padas-lab-de/pypadre/doc/source/experiment_creator.rst

 ------------------------

 * initialize_workflow_components: This function reads all the estimators available for the system.
 This is obtained from the mappings.json file.
-* intialize_estimator_parameter_implementation: This function reads all the parameters available to the function and also identifies the implementation of the function for dynamic loading
+* intialize_estimator_parameter_implementation: This function reads all the parameters available to the function and also identifies the implementation of the function for dynamic loading.
+This function also returns the possible datatypes for each parameter.
 * initialize_dataset_names: This function reads all the names of all the available datasets

 Get Functions